Peoplelytics

 Table of Contents

-One of the nonnegotiables for a productive and innovative workplace is employee engagement.
+One of the must-haves for a productive and innovative workplace is employee engagement.
 Employee engagement is a dealbreaker for getting your organization to the next level, from happier employees to greater productivity.
+It can cause you to lag behind competition when it comes to product development, customer service, and a myriad other activities inside any organization.
 One of the challenges to engaging employees is not breaking your budget.
-Even if you don’t have a lot to spend, there are several ways you can bolster your team’s engagement and get them moving in the right direction.
-If you are looking for some ideas to get started, here are some low-cost employee engagement ideas.
+The good news is, even if you don’t have a lot to spend, there are several ways you can bolster your team’s engagement and get things moving in the right direction.
+Plus, just knowing you’re actively committed to bettering things can help boost engagement.
+Here are some low-cost employee engagement ideas:

-• Inexpensive employee engagement ideas are as effective as expensive ones.
+• Inexpensive employee engagement ideas can be just as effective as expensive ones

 employees engaging in an inexpensive way at work